tiprankstipranks

 VTV Summary

-Vanguard Value ETF (VTV) is a fund that follows the CRSP US Large Value Index, focusing on big, established U.S. companies that appear relatively cheap based on their financials.
-It holds well-known names like JPMorgan Chase and Berkshire Hathaway, along with firms in sectors such as financials, health care, and industrials.
-Someone might invest in VTV to seek long-term growth from solid, mature businesses while spreading risk across many companies and industries.
-A key risk is that value stocks can stay out of favor for long periods, and the ETF can go up and down with the overall stock market.
+Vanguard Value ETF (VTV) is a fund that follows the CRSP US Large Value Index, focusing on big, established U.S. companies that are considered “value” stocks—shares that may be priced lower than what the business is really worth.
+It owns well-known names like Berkshire Hathaway, JPMorgan Chase, Exxon Mobil, and Johnson & Johnson, and spreads your money across many sectors such as financials, health care, and energy.
+Someone might invest in VTV for broad diversification and the potential long-term growth of solid, mature companies.
+A key risk is that value stocks can stay out of favor for long periods and the share price can go up and down with the market.

 How much will it cost me?The Vanguard Value ETF (VTV) has an expense ratio of 0.04%, meaning you’ll pay $0.40 per year for every $1,000 invested.
 This is much lower than average because it is a passively managed fund that tracks an index, keeping costs down.